 During divorce proceedings, one of the most hotly debated issues is the child custody arrangement.
 Couples with children need to have a plan in place for child support payments and child custody, including information about child visitation.
 This sensitive issue requires all involved parties to exhibit a great deal of care and consideration.

 A visitation rights lawyer can help guide a separated couple through the process of child visitation.
 Their entire job is to understand the ins and outs of the court system.
 They have previous experience negotiating child custody arrangements and visitation arrangements.
 They’ll be able to advocate for your position, compile evidence, help you understand your options, and file all the necessary paperwork.

 When any issue regarding child custody is brought before a court in New York, a judge makes the final ruling on the arrangements.
 Even if you and your spouse negotiate an arrangement beforehand, you still need a judge to approve the final details.
-This is because the judge is tasked with ruling in the child’s best interests.
+This is because the judge is tasked with ruling in the child’s interests.

-Best Interests of a Child
+Interests of a Child

 The judge in a child custody proceeding is neutral arbitrator who makes fair judgments.
 During the hearing, you’ll have the opportunity to present your case, while your spouse will present theirs.
-The judge needs to make the ruling that they believe is best for the child.
+The judge needs to make the ruling that they believe is for the child.
 A number of factors will influence the judge’s decision: